Accessibility Audit: What It Is, How It Works, and What to Expect

 There are two types of testing- automated and manual.

 Automated tests can give you a lot of good information and check off many parts of the WCAG that need testing.
-But unfortunately, automated tests cannot test everything on a site or app.
+Automated tests catch a lot; but they can't catch everything.
 Many things still need to be checked by an actual human and navigated as another real human using it.

 One of the most important tests is to navigate your site only with the keyboard.
 This is how folks with limited motor skills or vision impairments may navigate your site.
 Other manual tests include checking for text contrast on images, reviewing headings and content, using forms, ensuring images are correctly labeled, etc.